Every Thursday at 7:00pm at the fairgrounds as weather permits

 The Fair Board’s purpose is to advance the youth of Cheyenne County and to provide a good fair experience for everyone.

-Gary Cooper – Secretary
+- Gavin Cooper – Secretary

 Second Wednesday of each month.